Why choose Hub Town Tours?

 We make every effort to deliver any tour that's on our calendar, rain or shine (or wind or wave or...).
 If it's just a little rain, we are prepared to get wet for the sake of history!
-Aside from seriously atypical conditions, the only reason we might cancel a tour due to weather would be the presence of thunder and/or lightning.
-If your tour is prematurely ended due to weather at any point, you are entitled to a full refund to the card on record.
+Aside from seriously atypical conditions, the only reason we might cancel a tour would be the presence of thunder and/or lightning.
+If your tour is prematurely ended due to weather events at any point, you are entitled to a full refund to the card on record.

 What is your tour refund policy?

 We aim to provide a guided tour experience through Boston that is consistently enjoyable and valued by every guest.
 If you feel your experience has fallen shy of that standard, please let us know and we will promptly provide you with a full refund to the card on record, within 24 hours of your tour.
 Please email refund requests directly to email@example.com and we will be happy to assist.

 Inquiries?
 Please submit them via the following form, or feel free to contact our team by emailing firstname.lastname@example.org